-- Using low sulphur fuels: it's the easiest way of reducing pollutants from ships.
-Shipping fuels in use outside sulphur emission control areas contain up to 3,500 times the sulphur content of fuels used in road transport in Europe.
-Also, low sulphur fuels make the ship's engine run smoother and with less operating problems and maintenance costs.
-Last, but not least, using low sulphur fuel reduces other pollutant emissions, such as black carbon which is a potent global-warming agent.
+- Using low-sulphur fuels: this is the easiest way of reducing air pollutants from ships.
+Shipping fuels in use outside sulphur emission control areas contain up to 3,500 times the sulphur content of fuels used by road transport in Europe.
+Low-sulphur fuels can make the ship’s engine run smoother and more efficiently with less operating problems and maintenance costs.
+Last but not least, using low-sulphur (non-residual) fuels reduces other pollutant emissions, such as black carbon which is a potent global-warming agent.

-- Internal engine modifications - such as water injection and exhaust gas recirculation (EGR – for 4-stroke engines): these are techniques to prevent NOx production during the combustion process, and can abate NOx emissions by 30 to 50%.
+- Internal engine modifications, such as water injection and exhaust gas recirculation (EGR – for 4-stroke engines): these are techniques to prevent NOx production during the combustion process.
+However, Tier III standard cannot be met by these methods alone.

-- Humid air motor: by adding water vapour to the combustion air, NOx emissions could be cut by 70 to 85%.
+- Humid air motor: adding water vapour to the combustion air can also reduce NOx emissions, however, not down to Tier III levels.

 - Selective catalytic reduction (SCR): a system to treat exhaust gases after their production but before they are actually emitted.
-SCR can cut NOx by up to 95%.
-It's already used in some 500 ships worldwide and works better with low sulphur fuels.
+SCR is very effective in reducing NOx emissions far beyond Tier III.
+It’s already used by many ships worldwide and works better with low-sulphur fuels.

-- Gas engines: Ship engines can work with liquified natural gas (LNG) which doesn't contain sulphur and therefore has SO2 emissions close to zero.
-Gas engines also dramatically reduce other PM emissions.
-Although it's easier to fit new ships with such engines, conversions have already taken place.
+- Gas or duel-fuel engines: ship engines can work with liquefied natural gas (LNG) which doesn't contain sulphur and therefore has SO2 emissions close to zero.
+Gas engines also dramatically reduce other PM and BC emissions.
+Although it’s easier to fit new ships with such engines, a few conversions have already taken place.
 LNG can also reduce NOx emissions; it has been shown to reach Tier III levels, hence providing a good solution for ship air pollution.

-- Transposing the international standards for NOx emissions into EU law and adopt regulation in Europe to address the NOx emissions of the existing fleet.
+- Transpose the international IMO standards for NOx emissions into EU law and adopt additional EU legislation to address NOx emissions from the existing fleet.

-- Adopting market-based measures to make polluters pay a fair price for the emissions the shipping sector is responsible for.
+- Adopt market-based measures to make polluters pay a fair price for the emissions the shipping sector is responsible for.